 You might have heard this before, but in case you haven’t, let me tell you that Thailand is a cheap country to visit.
 If you exclude the price of the flights (which could be more or less depending on where you are flying from), it is relatively cheap to find accommodation and to survive there.

 However, if for some reason you haven’t got much money left at the end of your travels or if you simply want to make the best out of your money, here’s a list of amazing things that you could do in Bangkok for under 150 THB (£3.50 / $4.30 / €4.00).

 Experience Bangkok for Under $4

 Wander the Khao San Road

 This is for many the heart and soul of Bangkok.
 Khao San Road is where everyone comes together to dance in the street, drink cheap alcohol and buy friendship bracelets with people they barely know.
 The music is incredible and extremely varied, which means even the fanciest music consumers will have a great time.
-Also, quite a few bars offer live music, which make the whole experience so much better.
+Also, quite a few bars offer live music, which makes the whole experience so much better.

 Alcohol wise, quite a few people will try to sell you some type of beverage before you even know it.
 However, before you agree on anything, make sure that the bar is decent and that you’re not being scammed or dragged in some shady alley.

-Me and my friend paid 200 THB altogether (so 100 THB each) for a bucket of alcohol and the entrance in a bar.
-If you do get a bucket make sure you keep an eye on it at all times, as often crowds might hide people with negative intentions.
+I and my friend paid 200 THB altogether (so 100 THB each) for a bucket of alcohol and the entrance in a bar.
+If you do get a bucket to make sure you keep an eye on it at all times, as often crowds might hide people with negative intentions.
 However, if you decide not to buy any alcohol, enjoy Khao San Road, all for free!